 Arrowroot keeps sauces clear and shiny, unlike tapioca's occasional cloudiness.
 We've made gravies that glistened like they were made for the 'gram.

-For those eager for more kitchen wisdom, find versatile alternatives in this resourceful guide on arrowroot powder.
+For those eager for more kitchen wisdom, find versatile alternatives in this resourceful guide on arrowroot powder and Kashmiri chili substitutes for bold spice blends.

 3 - Potato Starch